The Enigma of Light Gray Eyes

 The Rarity and Uniqueness of Gray Eyes

-Gray eyes make up less than 1% of the global population, and that's precisely what gives them their inherently mysterious aura.
+Gray eyes account for 1%-3% of the world's population, and that's precisely what gives them their inherently mysterious aura.
 Like a rare treasure of nature, gray eyes seem to hold an incredible depth, creating an unforgettable connection with every glance.

 Compared to the clear sky of blue eyes, light gray is more like a mist-shrouded lake—ethereal, transparent, and possessing an incredible, yet gentle sheen.
 Instead of being loud, they have a quiet, magnetic appeal.
 They shimmer with a silvery-blue gleam in sunlight, yet exude a calm, profound aura in the shadows.